wildart/Log4jl.jl/README.md

 **Note:** If you use logging macros, make sure that constant `logger` exists in your current module.

+## Logging Separation

+There are many well known use cases where applications may share an environment with other applications and each has a need to have its own, separate logging environment.

+There are a few ways to archive logging separation using different `ContextSelector` implementations:

+- `SingleContextSelector`: This selector creates a single `LoggerContext` using a single configuration that will be shared across all applications.

+- `ModuleContextSelector`: This selector creates a one `LoggerContext` per module.
+This allows each module be configured to share the same configuration or can be individually configured.
+However, if configuration is not provided or has error then the parent module context is used for the current module.
+If there exist no parent module then new context is created with default configuration.

+Context selection can be done by setting environment variable `LOG4JL_CONTEXT_SELECTOR` with a name of context selector type.

 ## Dev Notes

 ### Architecture